 The Wild Atlantic Way has been very successful tourism initiative by Fáilte Ireland, particularly for the West of Ireland.
 It showcases the natural assets and outstanding scenery of the West and has been an important economic driver for County Mayo to date.
 Mayo County Council recognises that the Wild Atlantic Way is essential to the future of tourism and economic growth in the county.
 The Wild Atlantic Way is one of the longest defined coastal routes in the world, stretching approximately 2,500km.
 The section of the Wild Atlantic Way which runs through Mayo is a 543km coastal drive, from Killary Harbour in the south, to Ballina in the north of the county and beyond into County Sligo.
 The route contains 35 Discovery Points, three of which are Signature Points (Downpatrick Head, Keem Bay & Killary Harbour).
 Pivotal to the success of the initiative is investment in necessary infrastructure along the way, including signage and parking facilities.
 Signature Discovery points are worthy of significant investment and works have been completed at Downpatrick Head.
-Planning and design of a unique and architecturally striking interpretation centre is ongoing for Keem Bay.
-It is intended that this Signature Point will magnetise visitors to the Wild Atlantic Way and Achill, in particular.
+Planning and design of a Signature Discovery Point is ongoing for Keem Bay, including improved walk access and improved toilet facilities.
+It is intended that this Signature Discovery Point will magnetise visitors to the Wild Atlantic Way and Achill, in particular".